Naviate for Revit 2022 has the following prerequisites:

 msiexec /I “<msi>” <params> /qb - Parameter controlled installation, parameters as follows

-GENTAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate General ribbon panel.
+ACTAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Accelerate ribbon panels.

 ATAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Architecture ribbon panel.

-ETAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Electrical ribbon panel.
+ETAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Electrical ribbon panels.

 HTAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate HVAC & Plumbing ribbon panel.

-STAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Structure ribbon panel.
+STAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Structure ribbon panels.

-FATAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Fire & Acoustics ribbon panel.
+LTAB="disabledcommands" - Configuration string for disabling specific commands or the complete Naviate Landuse ribbon panel.

 INSTALLDIR=”path” - Program installation path